Creeping Moss (Selaginella) Indoor Care, Propagation, Problems and Solutions

 Light Requirements

-Creeping Moss grows best in bright, indirect away from direct sunlight as it can scorch the plant resulting in ugly brown marks.
+Creeping Moss grows best in bright indirect light (dappled light).
+Keep it away from direct sunlight as it can scorch the plant resulting in ugly brown marks.

 Regularly rotate the pot to ensure that the plant receive light on all sides to promote uniform growth.